Fly fishing is often referred to as one of the most complicated and most difficult forms of fishing.

 Whether you’re fishing for bass, trout, steelhead, or something else, these flies are proven to catch plenty of fish!

 From Carter Reschke: “Born and raised in Oregon, I’m an outdoor enthusiast, fly fisherman, and writer; I love to share adventures one article at a time.
-When I’m not writing for my site Oregon Adventurer, I’m probably out exploring all that Oregon has to offer.”
+When I’m not writing, I’m probably out exploring all that Oregon has to offer.”